We tried a 20-minute Jessica Ennis workout: here are the results

 It can be done anywhere

 One of the main benefits of these Jennis workouts is that they can be done pretty much anywhere.
-All you’ll need is a fitness mat, some space, and the determination to follow in Olympic footsteps.
+All you’ll need is a fitness mat, 20-minutes, some space, and the determination to follow in Olympic footsteps.

 Choice of low-intensity, mid-intensity, and high-intensity